pallets/flask/docs/installation.rst

     ...
     Finished processing dependencies for Flask

-This will pull in the depdenencies and activate the git head as current version.
+This will pull in the dependencies and activate the git head as current version.
 Then you just have to ``git pull origin`` to get the latest version.